Technigo/project-news-site/README.md

 This week’s project was to create a classic magazine or newspaper site.
 The focus was to use what we've learned about responsive design and flexbox.
 I used flexbox in this version (but also tried css grid).
 The task was to code a layout with one-column for mobile, two for tablet and 4 for desktop where also the header would change depending on these widths.
 I added two animations: a shaky banner-text and a banner changing color.
 I also used hover effect on the cards and box-shadowing.

+## Testing
+The site acts the way it should on latest versions of Firefox, Chrome and Safari.
+It also runs the way it should on all devices in devtools except Galaxy Fold.
+Here the header overflows and the footer is cramped.

 ## The problem and workflow
 1. I browsed the instructions and then made a rough plan for the workflow (which I then strayed from almost directly...).
 2. I googled around looking for inspo on design and layout alongside doing the code-along and reading up on flexbox.